linode/terraform-linode-k8s/modules/instances/README.md

-## CoreOS Kubernetes Instances
+## Ubuntu Kubernetes Instances

-This module provisions a Linode Instance using CoreOS while staging some Kubernetes tooling.
+This module provisions a Linode Instance using Ubuntu while staging some Kubernetes tooling.